People

 PhD

 Previously, Liz completed her BA (Hons) in Psychology at the University of British Columbia.
 In her undergraduate training, she looked at the role of mind wandering in visual attention using event related potentials (ERPs) with Dr. Todd Handy.
 After completing her undergraduate degree, Liz worked as a coordinator on several research studies investigating the use of transcranial magnetic stimulation in promoting neuroplasticity and motor recovery after stroke with Dr. Lara Boyd.
 Currently, Liz is a PhD candidate under the supervision of Dr. Teresa Liu-Ambrose.
-Her PhD work focuses on the pathophysiology of small vessel ischemic disease and how it may affect cognitive and physical function in older adults.
+Her PhD work focused on the pathophysiology of small vessel ischemic disease and how it may affect cognitive and physical function in older adults.
 Specifically, Liz utilizes conventional and novel neuroimaging methods to assess the role of demyelination, white matter hyperintensities, and cerebral amyloid deposition in cognitive and physical impairments.
-In addition, her PhD work investigates the role of lifestyle interventions, such as aerobic exercise, in modifying small vessel ischemic pathology to improve clinical outcomes for older adults with mild cognitive impairment.
+In addition, her research investigates the role of lifestyle interventions, such as aerobic exercise, in modifying small vessel ischemic pathology to improve clinical outcomes for older adults with mild cognitive impairment.

 Contact: lisanne.tenbrinke@ubc.ca